BenH235/AutoTS_forecaster/README.md

 # AutoTS_forecaster

-Python library that can automate time series forecasting processes.

-The library can automate a number of steps in the forecasting process, such as:
+A python library that can automate a number of time series forecasting processes, including:

 - Conducting time series cross validation
 - Producing evaluation metrics
-- Automatic model selection.
+- Automatic model selection

-It also includes the ability to include holidays (for daily data) and exogenous variables.
-If using exogenous variables, it is able to forecast them seperately if the values are not known in the future.
+It also includes the ability to include the impact of public holidays (currently only for daily data) and exogenous variables.
+If using exogenous variables, it is able to forecast them seperately if the values are not known during the forecasted period.